Analytical and Computational Foundations

 This module focuses on the management of marketing with reference to the ways in which organisations compete with different product-market offers.
 Particular attention is paid to the processes involved in the development of a marketing strategy and to the ways in which such strategies evolve and are managed.

 In this module you will be introduced to two main topics of coding theory; error-correction codes and cryptography.
 Within these topics you will learn the main concepts, theorems and techniques and practise applying these with specific example.
 You will have two hours of lectures each week.

-In this module you will explore two main concepts of statistical inference; classical (frequentist) inference and Bayesian inference.
-Topics include: sufficiency, estimating equations, likelihood ratio tests and best-unbiased estimators will be discussed in detail.
+In this module you will explore two main concepts of statistical inference; classical (frequentist) and Bayesian.
+Topics include: sufficiency, estimating equations, likelihood ratio tests and best-unbiased estimators.
 You will gain knowledge of the theory and concepts underpinning contemporary research in statistical inference and methodology.
-For this module there will be a combination of lectures, problem and example classes for around four hours each week.
+For this module there will be a combination of lectures, example and problem classes for around four hours each week.

 Topics in Statistics

 In this module you will build your knowledge from previous modules by covering three main topics relating to statistics, sequential analysis, multivariate analysis and designed experiments.
 The skills you build will be of relevance to a professional statistician.
 You will have four hour lectures each week.

 This module will provide a general introduction to the analysis of data that arise sequentially in time.
 Several commonly occuring models will be discussed and their properties derived, along with methods for model identification for real time series data.
 You will develop techniques for estimating the parameters of a model, assessing its fit and forecasting future values.
 You will also gain experience of using a statistical package and interpreting its output.